Jungfrau Express & Rhine Cruise

 Before you set sail on the magical waters of the Rhine, venture to the top of Europe on the Jungfrau Railway to Jungfraujoch, the continent's highest railway station.
 Experience the majesty of the Swiss Alps by rail, as the mountains serenade you with spectacular views across the peaks below.

-Meet your Tour Manager at our dedicated Departure Office in London St Pancras to board the Eurostar service to Paris.
+Meet your Tour Manager at our departure office in London St Pancras to board the Eurostar service to Paris.
 From here, we continue to Interlaken by rail.
-We check into our hotel, the 4-Star Hotel Metropole, where we enjoy dinner tonight.
+We check into our hotel, the 4-Star Hotel Metropole, arriving in time for dinner.
 You may wish to head out on an evening stroll into the town.
-Interlaken is set between the lakes Thun and Brienz, and the beauty of the surrounding mountains is on full displays as they stand guard over the shimmering calm waters.
+Interlaken is set between lakes Thun and Brienz, and the beauty of the surrounding mountains is on full display as they stand guard over the calm waters below.

 We depart Interlaken today, travelling to Basel by rail, where you'll be met by a Great Rail Journeys representative who will escort you to the ship, the Amadeus Silver III.
 This evening, we enjoy a welcome cocktail before a delicious Swiss themed meal.